 1982 Mrs Gillick sought a High Court ruling against her AHA and the DHSS to prevent advice being given to her daughters without her consent on the grounds that the 1980 circular was unlawful.

 1983 High Court judgement that the DHSS guidelines were not unlawful and Mrs Gillick’s case was dismissed.

-1984 On 20 December the Appeal Court overturned the High Court ruling.
+1984 The Appeal Court overturned the High Court ruling.
 Parental consent was judged to be important and except for advice given in an ‘emergency’ or ‘with leave of the Court’ health care professionals were deemed to be acting illegally if they provided contraceptive advice or treatment to girls under 16 without parental consent.

 DHSS guidance was suspended, leading to a big drop in attendance at family planning clinics by under 16s.

 1985 DHSS appealed to House of Lords.
 The Law Lords, led by Lord Fraser, ruled that the DHSS guidance was not unlawful and this was reinstated immediately.

 1986 Following a full review, revised guidelines, based on the House of Lords ruling, were produced .

 1 General Medical Council, Confidentiality (GMC, 2009).

 2 General Medical Council, 0–18 Years: Guidance for All Doctors (GMC, 2007).